akanso/k8s-cluster-install/README.md

 For example, you can set the `worker_vm_count` to `3` and run `vagrant up` again.
 This will create and extra worker VM (leaving the existing one intact), install kubernetes of that woker, and join it to the existing k8s cluster.

 You can customize the k8s installation by modifying the content of the [`kube-master-start.sh`](https://github.com/akanso/k8s-cluster-install/blob/master/kube-master-start.sh). for instance you can change the `--pod-network-cidr=192.168.0.0/16` according to your network config, if needed.

+## To cleanup the VMs

+to remove all the VMs:

+`yes | vagrant destroy -f`